Sungai Kolok, Thailand: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types A, B, C and O. It's important that you pick the right kind.
-Most adapters available are simply plug changers and expect your electronics to adjust the voltage themselves.
-If your electronics can't do that they could get fried.
-This one should be sufficient for most areas.
+A plug adapter that supports outlet types A, B, C and O. Check that you get the right type.
+Most adapters for sale now are simply plugs and require your devices to change the voltage themselves.
+If your electronics can't do that they could burn up.
+This one should be sufficient for most places.

 June